 Once we start to image with CMOS cameras, then we need to deal with more settings than with CCD cameras.
-I described some of them before, but now I decided to seek for optimum gain setting for different setup and sky parameters.
+I described some of them before, but now I decided to seek for optimum CMOS camera gain setting for different setup and sky parameters.

 What is gain in CMOS camera?
 It is equivalent of ISO setting in consumer cameras.
-It does not actually makes camera more sensitive.
+Gain does not actually makes camera more sensitive.
 It only amplifies signal read from pixel before it is converted to digital value.
 So why to change it at all?
 The answer is: because of read noise and quantization error.

 Read noise is the noise added each time to each frame.
 We measure it in electrons [e].
 For CCD cameras it is constant value.
 For CMOS cameras it changes with gain setting, because in CMOS sensors read noise contains two components – one that is amplified, and one constant.
 Read noise for CMOS camera has highest value for zero gain, and its value lowers with increasing gain until it reaches some value (usually given by camera manufacturer as read noise).
 What we need to achieve is to keep low ratio of read noise to total noise in each frame.